 Accommodation is provided at Cape Willoughby Conservation Park in former lighthouse keeper cottages.
 Proposals to manage these cottages or other visitor infrastructure at Cape Willoughby through the private sector will be considered.
 All proposals will be assessed on their merits, including thorough analysis of risks to park values and any approval processes required under the provisions of the Planning, Development and Infrastructure Act 2016 and the Heritage Places Act 1993.

 Any proposal to alter or further restore the cottages at Cape Willoughby Conservation Park will need to be compatible with the site's heritage values and may be subject to assessment and development approval under the aforementioned Acts.

-Lashmar Conservation Park is the premier park in eastern Kangaroo Island for nature-based experiences, boasting campgrounds and day visitor facilities.
-An increase in visitation is expected over time to this park, in particular day visitation from tour groups leaving from Penneshaw.
+Lashmar Conservation Park is the premier park in eastern Kangaroo Island for nature-based experiences, boasting campgrounds and free day visitor facilities.
+This park is especially important for local residents.
+An increase in visitation is expected over time to this park, as population and visitation to Kangaroo Island increase over time.

-Lashmar Conservation Park contains high quality shelters, barbecue facilities, a pedestrian bridge, and formalised campsites.
-Maintaining existing visitor facilities to a high standard will help support increased visitation.
+Lashmar Conservation Park contains high quality shelters, barbecue facilities, a pedestrian bridge, fire pits and formalised campsites.
+Maintaining these existing visitor facilities to a high standard will help support increased visitation, for locals and visitors to the island alike.
 Improvements and upgrades to day-visitor areas and campgrounds will be considered to accommodate higher demand or reduce environmental impacts.
 Any additional campsites will be contained within the Visitor Use Areas identified in this plan (see Figure 2), which includes previously disturbed areas and the existing campground footprint.
 The Visitor Use Area identifies the key space where longer visitor stays are anticipated either by day visitors using parking, picnic and barbecue facilities, or overnight stays in campgrounds.
 Trails and ancillary infrastructure such as seating, boardwalks, bird hides, tables and lookouts, will continue to be explored across the park, including outside of the Visitor Use Area.